-Applied to Test Year total billing determinants.
+Applied to Test Year total billing determinants as reported by Mid-Kansas.

-Protocols also allow adjustment to Interest - Other and Interest Charged to Construction.
-However, Western did not have any amount booked in historical or budgeted for the projected Interest - Other and Interest Charged to Construction.
-Therefore, these expense categories were not adjusted in this Annual Filing.
+Protocols also allow adjustment to Interest Charged to Construction.
+However, Prairie Land did not have any amount booked in historical or budgeted for the projected Interest Charged to Construction.
+Therefore, that expense category was not adjusted in this Annual Filing.